 Treatment for SAD often involves a mix of the following:

-- Cognitive behavioral therapy.
-This treatment helps a child learn how to better handle his or her anxiety.
-The goal
+Cognitive behavioral therapy.
+This treatment helps a child learn how to better handle their anxiety.
+The goal is

 How can I help prevent separation anxiety disorder in my child?